makersacademy/airport_challenge/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop/rubocop)

 This program allows the user to simulate a working airport.
-Planes are able to land at an airport so long as the weather isn't stormy.
+Planes are able to land and take off from an airport so long as the weather isn't stormy.

 <br>